With Veterans Day coming up soon, on Tuesday, November 11, 2025, it may be a good time to make sure you can find or update your military ID.

 Veteran Health Identification Card (VHIC)

 For veterans enrolled in VA health care, there’s the Veteran Health Identification Card (VHIC).
-This card doubles as your proof of service and can also be used to check in at VA medical appointments.
+This card serves as both your proof of service and a means to check in at VA medical appointments.
 The VHIC is accepted at most places offering Veterans Day discounts, so if you have one, you’re set.

 Veteran ID Card (VIC)